 And it’s more than the occupancy rate alone, which is just one benchmark of office space utilization.

 Best handled with space management software, space utilization focuses on how space is being divvied up and actually used by employees across a facility over time.
 Tracking space utilization using software can pinpoint data on where people gather and other important space utilization metrics.
-FMs can then use reports and analytics derived from this software to make better decisions for both staff and employers.
+Real estate and FM teams can collaborate to use reports and analytics derived from this software to make better decisions for both staff and employers.

-Ultimately, understanding current office space utilization information provides insights to FMs about the habits that are shaping a workspace and its floor plan.
+Ultimately, understanding current office space utilization information provides insights to real estate and management teams about the habits that are shaping a workspace and its floor plan.
 These insights in turn can be used to craft a much more efficient office.